 - Neglect occurs when a person fails to provide for the basic needs of one or more dependent victims he or she is responsible for.
 Basic needs include adequate and appropriate food, shelter, clothing, hygiene, and love or care.
 The idea of neglect presupposes that the neglectful person is capable of being responsible in the first place.
 For example, it is neglect when an employed parent fails to care for their child adequately.
 It is still neglect when a parent is unable to provide for their child despite their best efforts due to extreme poverty or illness, but the neglect is perhaps mitigated by the circumstances.
 Neglect can only happen to dependent persons.
 For this reason, it most typically involves children or dependent elders who are not taken care of properly by their families or caregivers.

 - Hate Crimes are a type of abuse that involve verbal, physical, emotional, or sexual abuse toward an individual or a group of individuals based solely on some characteristic they may share in common with others such as their religious or sexual affiliations or the color of their skin.
-In the United States hate crime are defined as crimes in which "the defendant's conduct was motivated by hatred, bias, or prejudice, based on the actual or perceived race, color, religion, national origin, ethnicity, gender, sexual orientation or gender identity of another individual or group of individuals" (HR 4797).
-In 1994, the Violent Crime Control and Law Enforcement Act added disabilities to the above list.
+Hate crime are typically defined as crimes in which the conduct was motivated by hatred, bias, or prejudice, based on the actual or perceived race, color, religion, national origin, ethnicity, disability status, gender, sexual orientation or gender identity of another individual or group of individuals.

 Hate crimes involve scapegoating; the placing of blame for something that has occurred (or is believed to have occurred; whether or not it really has occurred) on an undeserving individual or group simply because they share characteristics with those alleged to have been involved in the upsetting event.
 For example, hate crimes against people involved in the Islamic faith rose in the aftermath of the 9/11 terrorist attacks after it was made clear that those terrorists subscribed to a form of the Islamic faith.
 Other examples are easy to list.
 Attacks on Jews throughout history have been justified by saying that "the Jews killed Jesus".
 Racial tensions in America and around the world remain high despite years of efforts attempting to lessen such tensions.
 Attacks on gay people (Matthew Sheppard) and transgender people (Gwen Araujo) occur with frequency because their sexuality is non-mainstream and thus threatening, and because some clergy preach that such non-mainstream forms of sexuality are abominations, using selected portions of the Bible to justify their particular brands of intolerance.